 CB : Alvin Martin

 Martin remained loyal to West Ham despite their relegation from the top flight in 1989, and helped them gain promotion two years later.
 The club lasted just one season before again dropping down a level, only to bounce back at the first attempt.
-Martin, for decades the club’s longest-serving player, spent three more years with the team in the Premier League before finally departing at the end of the 1995–96 season after 21 years service, aged 37.
+For decades the club’s longest-serving player, Martin spent three more years with the team in the Premier League before finally departing at the end of the 1995–96 season after 21 years of service, aged 37.